ghb24/NECI_STABLE/docs/neci/input/logging.rst

     This will write the normalised TwoRDM_a*** matrices every IterWriteRDMs iterations while the RDMs are being filled.
 At the moment, this must be a multiple of the frequency with which the energy is calculated.
 The files will be labelled with incrementing values - TwoRDM_a***.1 is the first, and then next TwoRDM_a***.2 etc.
+    This option currently only works for the 2-RDMs.